HSSBoston/climappers/README.md

 We built "smart" mirrors and picture frames, each of which downloads NASA's sonification data, replays its audio portion with a speaker and displays its video/image portion with a digital display.
 We also designed a new sonification algorithm that sonifies constellations.
 Our ultimate goal is to embed sonification to daily life and better disseminate cosmic soundscape.
 -->

 This web site provides hardware and software setup guide, circuit diagrams, and ready-to-run Python programs.
 You can immediately learn how to reproduce our devices and how to use our constellation sonifier.
-We hope you find this project interesting and useful and then learn something about sonification.
+We hope you will find this project interesting and useful and then learn, think about or act on climate change.

 - [Official team web page](https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/the-climappers/) at SpaceAppsChallenge.org
 - [7-page project summary](https://docs.google.com/presentation/d/1-i9Uh-I4eNe0UzF6vLKNDByFIklReVsbWXHKadZfBYQ/edit?usp=sharing) for global judging